Scoop: McConnell pledges he's "all in" on Colorado Senate race

 - Calling O'Dea "the perfect candidate for the nature of your state," McConnell emphasized: "We think we can win this race."

 - "I wanted to dispel any notion that you may have that we're not going to play in Colorado."

 Details: Also in attendance: National Republican Senatorial Committee chairman Rick Scott, Senate Republican Whip John Thune, Republican Senate conference chairman John Barrasso and former Sen. Cory Gardner, the last Republican to win a Senate race in Colorado.

 By the numbers: Colorado backed President Biden by 13 points and hasn't voted for a GOP president since 2004.
 But Republicans point to Gardner's unexpected victory in 2014 in a red wave as a blueprint for O'Dea.

 Big picture: O'Dea is a political unicorn for the party at a time when Republican voters prefer MAGA-aligned candidates.

-- In an interview with Axios, he called himself a pro-choice centrist who's running a campaign focused on tackling inflation and cracking down on crime.
+- In a recent interview with Axios, he called himself a pro-choice centrist who's running a campaign focused on tackling inflation and cracking down on crime.

 - "We need more moderate candidates.
 We need candidates that can win in Colorado.
 If you’re so far to the right that you can’t win a purple state, that’s a non-starter," O'Dea said.